get10101/itchysats/docs/ARCHITECTURE.md

 - A web frontend for the maker
 - A maker daemon

+At runtime, both daemons embed their frontend and serve it via HTTP.

 On a source-code level, we split into:

 - A library defining the core, cryptographic protocol